When talking of Progressive Web Apps (PWAs), mobile applications are the first thing that comes to mind since it’s always been the case that way.

 How to uninstall Progressive Web Apps on Desktop

 For unconcerned users, deleting the Desktop PWA icon is one acceptable way of uninstalling PWA.
 However, for users who are looking for a more surefire way of uninstalling PWAs, the steps below are recommended:

 Step 1: Open your Desktop PWA (in this case is Twitter)

 Step 2: Select “Uninstall Twitter…” in the drop-down menu

 Step 3: Check or uncheck the suggested option and then finally click “Remove“

 And that’s it!
 Your Twitter PWA is now completed removed from your computer in just a few simple steps.

-Desktop PWA is undeniably the next revolutionary step in the web-app interaction and functionality, as demonstrated in our Infographic: Evolution of the Web Technology.
+Desktop PWA is undeniably the next revolutionary step in the web-app interaction and functionality.
 In order to be ahead of your competition, companies must embrace the PWA movement now and stay alert of the changing trend in web/app development.